Microclimates III-VI

 Microclimate V: Water Fall

-For Water Fall I threw two hydrophones off a bridge into the white rapids of 'Holvik fossen' (Gloppen), while keeping four more microphones stationary to capture the air-born soundscape.
+For Water Fall I threw two hydrophones off a bridge into the white rapids of Holvik Fossen (Gloppen), while four more microphones capture the air-born soundscape.
 Turbulence and eddies dragged the hydrophones through local current systems, tossed them suddenly into the air or further down stream, smacked them into opposite eddies or plunged them into imploding air cavities.
 After a while I learnt a little about the waterfall's system and attempted to anticipate where the microphones would end up and what type of sound they would capture.
-This proved interesting play - in one moment I had steered the microphones, at another moment the waterfall had tricked my anticipation.

 Microclimate VI: Remote gale

 The timing of my trip meant that an excursion to Utvaer would not enable entrance into the main attraction of the lighthouse, nor to overnight on the island.
 Instead the idea was to overnight at Hardbakke - a westerly point of the mainland - and daytrip by boat to the island.
 When I arrived at the accommodation a full storm brewed in the distance.
 Later that evening I received an SMS from an old sailor friend reading "full storm, 40 knots south westerly.
 This is no weather for sailing in the open ocean.
 Stay on land".
 The next morning a call came from the captain saying he needed more time to get hold of a "bigger boat"...
 The driving rain and wind had clearly not deterred him, so I used this extra time to waterproof my equipment.
 Out at sea my stomach continually leapt into my mouth.
-At Utaer the wind and rain drove horizontally (an experience I would once again have at the glacier).
+At Utaer the wind and rain drove horizontally.
 Even with a thick weather shield over my microphones I needed to find windbreaks.
 The wind sung around every rock, every corner, through every gap.
 It was so strong you could even hear the airborne wind sound on hydrophones in the sea.
 The island was scattered with small houses.
 At one end rose the lighthouse.
 Open porches offered some rest from the raw weather.
 The lighthouse's locked door hid a tower of still air.
 The wind knocked me over and one stereo microphone became entangled in a thorny bush.
 I let the wind buffet both bush and microphone as one, recording continuously.